 - Why would they choose one provider over another?

 2. Identify & Understand Your Competition

 In addition to your target customers, it is just as important to understand your competition.
-The goal is to differentiate yourself from your competitors, which means knowing who they are and how they operate.
+One of your sales goals should be to differentiate yourself from your competitors, which means knowing who they are and how they operate.
 One of the reasons this is so important is that if your competitor is selling their product based on the fact that they are the fastest, you want to find something different since “fastest” isn’t unique.
 Someone is already doing that.

 Another reason your competition is an important factor in determining your USP is that your unique factors are in comparison to anyone else providing the same or similar products and services.
 If you sell something that is very complex, but you’ve found a way to make it extremely simple, that would also make it unique.

 3. Make a List of How Your Solution Is Unique

 Make a list of the ways that your product or solution is different than your competition.
 For example, maybe you use materials that no one else does or have a proprietary manufacturing process.
 Another example would be if you help your customers make a difference by donating a percentage of each sale to a specific cause

 By the way, “best” is not a unique selling proposition.
 Neither is “least expensive.”
 There will almost always be someone able to find a way to do what you do better and/or cheaper.
 It is important to identify what you are doing that is unique and creates a competitive advantage compared to your industry or market.